neilscudder/paradigm/README.md

 Paradigm creates remote port forwarding tunnels over ssh to consolidate the service ports of many client machines on a single server.
 Requires only a POSIX-compatible shell and openssh.
 This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

+Access services on remote, portable, or mobile client machines as though they are on your server's localhost.
+Ports for local services like sshd are forwarded through encrypted tunnels to a server.
+Tunnels are checked and re-established when broken.
+Everything is logged.
+The paradigm script is expected to run on a headless, innaccesible unit, on an unknown network, and is designed to operate without supervision.

+In practice this is useful to manage a fleet of headless embedded media players such as digital signage in retail locations with poor quality computer networks.
+Remote accessibility to all forwarded service ports persists with minimal network requirements: access to one server over one port.

 <h3>Usage:</h3>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>
 &nbsp;&nbsp;CONFIGDIR defaults to $HOME/.paradigm<br>